jvrana/pyblast2/readme.md

 This is a wrapper for initiating blast searches.
 This is in beta.
 Information on BLAST: https://www.ncbi.nlm.nih.gov/books/NBK52640/

-Run "install_blash.sh" to install blash
+Run "bash install_blash.sh" to install blash

 ## Status